dhis2/dhis2-docs-translations/fr/dhis2-user-manual-en.md

 1. Click the **map icon**
 2. Click the **trash can icon** at the left side of the map, and select **Clear all**

+## How to assign a user to an event

+In the Maintenance App a program stage can be configured to allow user assignment.
+If user assignment is enabled, you will be able to assign a user to an event.

+1. Click the **Assigned user** field.
+2. Scroll or search for a user.
+3. Click the user.

 ## Manage a TEI's enrollments

 <!--DHIS2-SECTION-ID:manage_tracked_entity_instance_enrollment-->